sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-schedule/monitor-server-resources.md

 ### Validate the NGINX check

-Use sensuctl to confirm that Sensu is monitoring the NGINX webserver status.
 It might take a few moments after you create the check for the check to be scheduled on the entity and the event to return to Sensu backend.
+Use sensuctl to view event data and confirm that Sensu is monitoring the NGINX webserver status:

 {{< code shell >}}
 sensuctl event list